agoldstein117/ASEC_Tool_and_Analysis/README.md

 * 10.69% of the respondents have a job in the professional and related field.
 * 7.91% have a management, business, or financial related occupation
 * 7.88% have a service based career.

+To find a more in-depth understanding if you were to go into any of the data frames in this script that are denoted by the variable name followed by _df it will give you a better glimpse at the data.

+Near the end of the script, there are cells where someone can graph the percentages of each variable.
+This is to show a more visual representation of the data to show where there is a possibility of selection bias occurring within the data.
+These figures can be easily changed to suit the need of the user.

+I will be going over the graph saved as 'fips_figure.png' as an example.
+The graph uses the fips_df with the y equal to the percentage column, a font size of 7, and with the legend set to false.
+This is to show the percentage of responses by state.
+One could easily change the source of information by changing fips_df to another data frame with descriptive details of another variable made previously in the script.
+The graph has a dpi of 300 and a tight layout to ensure easy visibility.

+This script was used to show the descriptive information within the personal file, but it can be modeled in a way that works for any of the other information provided by the ASEC.

+### A Demonstration